Azraq

 Our dedicated local clubhouse managers, proudly calling themselves KLABU heroes, not only ensure the daily operation of the project but also foster a warm and welcoming space for all.
 In February 2025, the clubhouse arrived, bringing with it a sports library filled with balls, rackets, shirts, and games, ready for anyone to grab and play.

-Clubhouse managers Noura, Afra'a, Abdullah and Mohammed
+Clubhouse managers Mohammed, Noura, Abdullah, Afra'a, and Mohammed

 They keep the energy alive, welcome everyone, track impact, forecast budgets, and plan activities.
 This clubhouse is not just about borrowing equipment; it’s about belonging, connection, and fostering peaceful coexistence.
 We aim to reach over 8,000 camp residents, primarily aged 13-35, ensuring equal gender representation and inclusion of people with disabilities.